oracle/tribuo/docs/PackageOverview.md

   - transform - A feature transformation package that can be applied to a full dataset or to individual features matched via regexes.
-It also contains wrapping trainers (trainers that wrap another trainer to provide additional functionality) and wrapping models to ensure the same transformations are always applied at prediction time.
+It also contains wrapping trainers (trainers that wrap another trainer to provide additional functionality) and wrapping models to ensure that the same transformations are always applied at prediction time.
-  - util - Utilities for working with arrays, random samples, and other basic operations.
+  - util - Utilities for basic operations such as for working with arrays and random samples.
 - Data - provides classes which deal with sampled data, columnar data, csv files and text inputs.
 These classes are mainly optional, and the user is encouraged to provide their own text processing infrastructure.
   - columnar - The columnar package provides many useful base classes for extracting features from columnar data.
   - csv - Builds on the columnar package and supplies infrastructure for working with CSV and other delimiter separated data.